primer/view_components/docs/content/components/beta/breadcrumbs.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use `Breadcrumb` to display page hierarchy within a section of the site.
-All of the items in the breadcrumb "trail" are links except for the final item, which is a plain string indicating the current page.
+Use `Breadcrumbs` to display page hierarchy.

 ## Arguments